JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7955 days**.

-And here is a just a random fact -  **Mr. Butts invented the game SCRABBLE.
-The game was originally called "Criss Cross Words."**.
+And here is a just a random fact -  **The Nile river is 6,690 kilometers long**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)